The Languages

 Compiled by: Ruurd Jorritsma

 Avionary consistently uses one initial capital for the bird names in all languages, with the exception of English.
 Most languages in practice use only lower case names, on the principle that bird names are by their nature generic names, not individual’s or proper names.
-In a few languages, the use of capitals in bird names varies according to habits or authorities, as well as over time (increased tendency to avoid capitals).
+In a few languages, the use of capitals in bird names varies according to habits or authorities, as well as over time.